wp-plugins/adspeed-ad-server/readme.txt

 Ads in a Blog Entry
 -------------------
 To use it in a post, write this macro "{AdSpeed:Zone:1234}" to display a creative from zone ID# 1234.
 In this example, "1234" is a zone identification number in your AdSpeed account.
 You can find the zone ID from the zone listing.
 Do NOT use the zone name.
-This macro will be replaced with the actual serving code for the zone in the post.
+This macro will be replaced with the actual ad tag for the zone in the post.

 == Installation ==